gramaziokohler/robotic_assembly_workshop/README.md

 ### COMPAS concepts

 > PLACEHOLDER: This section deals with basics of COMPAS: the ecosystem of backends & frontends, an overview of the main datastructures, an overview of algorithms, etc
+> Include installation/setup and running a few snippets to check installation is correct.

 ### Python for COMPAS